.png)

 Twelve Floors Above Da'an: Where European Cooking Meets Taipei's refined Dining Circuit

 Taipei's relationship with European cooking has never been simple mimicry.
 The city absorbs culinary frameworks from France, Scandinavia, and the broader continent, then repositions them inside a dining culture shaped by Hokkien hospitality traditions, an obsessive ingredient market culture, and a restaurant-going public that cross-references Michelin, social media, and word-of-mouth with unusual sophistication.
-The Tavernist operates inside that dynamic, occupying a twelfth-floor address on Lane 27 off Ren'ai Road Section 4 in Da'an District, a neighbourhood whose tree-lined boulevards and density of serious restaurants make it one of the city's most consistently rewarding areas for a long evening out.
+The Tavernist operates inside that dynamic, occupying a twelfth-floor address on Lane 27 off Ren'ai Road Section 4 in Da'an District, Taipei, where its Modern European with Taiwanese influences cooking is served at a $58 price point in one of the city's most serious dining areas.

 Arriving at a high-floor restaurant in Taipei carries its own particular ritual: the lobby, the lift, the moment the doors open onto a room that has deliberately separated itself from street-level noise.
 That elevation is not incidental.
 In a city where ground-floor rents in Da'an are steep and the competition for attention is relentless, a twelfth-floor position signals a certain confidence in the guest's willingness to seek the place out.
 It is a format that rewards the committed diner rather than the passing foot traffic.